February 6

 Gotham Steel Arbitration Agreement

 The company is essentially protecting themselves from lawsuits for false advertising.
-It's probably rooted in a class action suit brought against Gotham Steel some years ago for false advertising (they allege that the pans are not nonstick).
+It's probably rooted in a class action suit brought against Gotham Steel some years ago for false advertising (they allege that the pans are not actually nonstick).
 You can read more about it here

-The company has a right to try to prevent further action against them, but we think buyers should know about this Arbitration Agreement before buying.
+We think buyers should know about this Arbitration Agreement before buying.
 It is not typical of the small print that usually comes with cookware.

 back to top